-Peter Van Bergen (sometime called "Petrus") probably was born within a decade or two of 1750.
-His parentage is uncertain to us but there may have been two Albany residents of the same name living during the 1790s.
+Peter Van Bergen (sometime called "Petrus") probably was born before 1750.
+Based on subsequent information, it does not appear that he was born in Albany.
+His parentage is uncertain to us.
+Perhaps two Albany residents of the same name were in the city during the 1790s.

 In 1775, he contributed for the relief of Ticonderoga.
 His first ward property was configured on the assessment rolls in 1779.
 After the war, he was accorded a land bounty right in conjunction with the Albany militia regiment.

 This individual lived first in the first ward where he paid taxes (see 1788) and participated in community-based service activities.
 In 1785, he was appointed assessor for the first ward and in 1789 served as election inspector.

 His first ward household was configured on the Albany census in 1790.
 At that time, it included two adults and two children.

 After the early 1790s, we are less certain of the number of historical characters living in Albany and named Peter Van Bergen.